 A hardship clause has, however, several disadvantages which may outweigh the advantages described above.
 The possibility of renegotiation makes the contract to some degree unstable, the definition of hardship tends to be imprecise and vague, and the inclusion of the clause may induce the advancement of spurious claims that hardship exists to avoid the performance of obligations (paragraph 4).
 Furthermore, the purchaser may in particular be disadvantaged because the contractor will potentially have more opportunities to invoke the clause than the purchaser (paragraph 5).
-The Guide deals with other clauses which may be included in the controt and which may apply when a change of circumstances causes serious adverse economic consequences to a party.
+The Guide deals with other clauses which may be included in the contract and which may apply when a change of circumstances causes serious adverse economic consequences to a party.
 The purchaser may wish to consider whether the inclusion of those clauses renders a hardship clause unnecessary (paragraph 6).

-It is advisable to draft a hardship clause so as to reduce the uncertainty it might create as to the obligations of the parties.
+If, despite its disadvantages, the parties wish to include a hardship clause in the contract, it is advisable to draft it so as to reduce the uncertainty it might create as to the obligations of the parties.
 It may be acceptable for the clause to define hardship, and in addition to include a list of events on one or more of which alone a party can rely to invoke the clause (paragraphs 7 and 12).
-A restrictive definition of hardship may be adopted under which all the following elements must be satisfied before hardship is deemed to occur: a change of circumstances; the change being unavoidable and unforeseeable by the party invoking the clause; and the change resulting in serious adverse economic consequences to that party (paragraphs 8 to 11).
+A restrictive definition of hardship may be adopted under which all required elements must be satisfied before hardship is deemed to occur (paragraphs 8 to 11).
 The parties may wish to consider the inclusion of other limitations to invoking a hardship clause, since those limitations may reduce the instability introduced into the contract by the clause (paragraph 13).